-There is a great deal of enthusiasm in the transportation world today about a wide variety of technologies that could fundamentally change the way products are moved to market in the U.S. Among these potentially revolutionary technologies are battery-electric vehicles, hydrogen fuel cell electric vehicles, autonomous vehicles, and hybrid technologies.
+Among these potentially revolutionary energy technologies are battery-electric vehicles, hydrogen fuel cell electric vehicles, autonomous vehicles, and hybrid technologies.
 Yet, years before any of these were in the headlines, natural gas was the premier alternative transportation energy of the future.
+The next widespread energy adoption will depend on which technology meets crucial criteria in terms of infrastructure, technology development, and, of course, cost.

 It’s Time to Diversify Alternative Fuel Portfolios

-Natural gas is one of the most viable fuel options on the market from a risk management standpoint.
+Natural gas has historically been one of the most viable fuel options on the market.
 It can come in two forms; compressed natural gas (CNG) and liquified natural gas (LNG).
-Both energy forms come from either conventional natural gas or renewable natural gas (RNG).
-We will focus on CNG in this blog, as it is the most common in over-the-road transportation in the U.S.
+Both compressed and liquified energy forms can be made from either conventional natural gas or renewable natural gas (RNG), which creates even greater emissions reduction benefits.
+We will focus on CNG transportation in this blog, as it is the most common alternative used in over-the-road supply chain operations in the U.S.

-Natural gas has been a part of the discussion since it first hit the market in the 1980s, but until recently once struggled to maintain market share due to the lack of practical viability of the technology.
-Today, this is no longer the case as is typical with the maturation of any disruptive technology.
-Tax credits for the purchase of natural gas vehicles, major infrastructure expansion, advancements in alternative fuel technology, and continually stringent emissions reduction protocols make the natural gas network we see today much more successful.
+Natural gas has been a part of the discussion since it first hit the market in the 1980s, but much like any disruptive technology, struggled to gain market share until recently.
+Today, incentives for wider use have helped expand its use.
+Tax credits for CNG vehicle purchases, major infrastructure expansion, advancements in alternative fuel technology, and more stringent emissions reduction protocols make the natural gas network we see today much more successful.

 CNG Cost Per Gallon Offers Price Stability

 The true value of natural gas is most evident when directly comparing it against more traditional transportation fuel types like diesel.
-In 2018, national average prices indicated that in high diesel price environments, CNG fuel prices become not only viable but more cost-effective to shippers.
+In 2018, national average prices indicated that in high diesel price environments, the CNG price per gallon becomes cost-effective, and therefore highly attractive, for shippers.

-The key reason why CNG is preferred as a fuel over diesel is stability.
+But low prices are not the main attraction for CNG transportation.
+Price stability helps offset the steep swings we often see in diesel markets.
 The stable price point of CNG is significantly more insulated from market disruptions that affect diesel prices as illustrated below.
 Each fuel type is mutually exclusive from a supply chain perspective, occupying separate pipelines and having higher concentrations in different regions.
 Disruptions to one almost never influence the price of another.
+Having both present in your transportation network is a key part of diversification.

 A “natural hedge” exists in CNG pricing.
-CNG fuel prices per gallon are most commonly adjusted monthly, compared to weekly or daily models, allowing disruptions to pass in the interim period without having to pay for those significant spikes and dips immediately.
+CNG fuel prices per gallon are most commonly adjusted monthly rather than weekly or daily models, like diesel.
+This allows some level of disruption to pass in the interim period without having to pay for significant spikes and dips.
 Investing a portion of transportation spend and resources into a natural gas network creates stability, making budgeting decisions easier and incidental costs less significant.

-The actual natural gas commodity makes up a much smaller portion of the total cost buildup for the fuel.
-Compared to diesel where nearly 70 percent of the total cost is attributed to the commodity, the natural gas commodity only makes up 25 percent of the total.
-Instead, steadier cost components such as compression, distribution, and taxation costs make up the bulk of the end user’s price.
+Additionally, the actual natural gas commodity makes up a much smaller portion of the total price’s cost buildup.
+Whereas diesel is 70 percent of the total cost of the commodity, the natural gas commodity only makes up 25 percent of the total.
+Steadier cost components such as compression, distribution, and taxation make up the bulk of the end user’s price.
 A smaller percentage means that even when natural gas commodity prices change drastically, total retail price fluctuations are muted.
 This makes final natural gas pricing both more favorable and more stable in the long term.

-One concern of adopting a new fuel type at a larger scale is the presence of infrastructure that is both cost-efficient and viable given vehicle fueling constraints.
-While diesel is one of the most familiar and expansive fuel types used in North America, natural gas infrastructure has increased significantly in the last ten years, with more than 700 heavy-duty public stations in operation across the United States.
+Creating an infrastructure that is both cost-efficient and viable is one challenge facing the technology.
+While diesel is one of the most familiar and expansive fuel types used in North America, the presence of natural gas infrastructure has increased significantly in the last ten years, with more than 700 heavy-duty public fill stations in operation across the United States.

-Natural gas stations were opening at a rapid pace starting in 2012 but have since slowed.
-As shown in the chart at right, new station openings peaked in 2014, when 144 stations opened.
-So far in 2019, just 11 new stations were opened.
-The slowing nature of new station additions is a consequence of investors jumping over natural gas technology and into battery-electric and hydrogen fuel cell as the future transportation fuel.
+CNG fueling stations began opening at a rapid pace in 2012 but have since slowed.
+As shown in the chart at left, new station openings peaked in 2014, when 144 stations opened.
+The year 2019 saw just 11 new stations open.
+The slowing nature of new CNG station additions is a consequence of investors bypassing natural gas to favor battery-electric and hydrogen fuel cell technology as the new favorite transportation fuel of the future.

 Regional Savings Opportunities Exist For CNG Over Diesel